mynomoto/squiggle/SPEC.md

   (:distinct, :top)

 :table
-  (Required, String, Keyword, Vector of Strings or Keywords) The target table or tables.
-Create table accepts only one table.
+  (Required, String, Keyword, Map, Vector of Strings, Keywords or Maps) A single table: keyword or string of the table name :user
+  "USER"
+  A single table with alias: map with table name as key and alias as value.
+  {:user :u}
+  Several tables: Vector of single tables.
+  [:user {:email :e}]
+  :create accepts only one table.

 :where
   (Optional, Vector of Expressions)